BenikaH/BayesBall/README.md

 `python3 game.py`

-If you are using Mac/Linux, play through a game with a curse-based app:
+If you are using Mac/Linux, play through a game with a curses-based app:

 `python app.py`